 I found that the problem was with how I was reading the textbook.
 I was reading the textbook with the same attitude that I would read novels.
 Textbooks and novels require two completely different reading styles as you are reading for two entirely different purposes.
 With textbooks you are reading to learn the material and come to a better understanding.
 To make sure nobody follows my old naive ways, I am going to be sharing 3 tips on how to make the most out of your reading.

 1. Read the end of the chapter first and look at questions

 Unlike novels, with textbooks there is no need to read a chapter from start to end.
 In fact, it is better to read the end of the chapter first.
 When we read the end of the chapter first, we are looking at the summary and exercises for the chapter we are away to read.
 Not only will this give us the context of what we are away to learn but it will also give us some clues about the types of questions we may be asked.
 This allows us to pick out the key information as we are reading

 2. Re-reading chapters repeatedly is not effective study

 Re-reading chapters is one of the most inefficient ways of remembering information.
-In the novel ‘Make It Stick: The Science of Successful Learning’ by Peter C Brown, he discusses effective study techniques.
+In the novel ‘Make it Stick: The Science of Successful Learning’ by Peter C. Brown, he discusses effective study techniques.
 He finds that re-reading chapters is very inefficient at remembering information.
-Instead of rereading, I would suggest discussing the topics with someone who challenges you intellectually.
+Instead of re-reading, I would suggest discussing the topics with someone who challenges you intellectually.
 By discussing topics, you are bouncing ideas of one another and come to a concrete understanding of the material.
 Furthermore, it is an amazing opportunity to help each other out.